input-output-hk/partner-chains/docs/user-guides/registered.md

 Registration is effective after 1-2 Cardano epochs.
 After the waiting period, the partner chain node is registered on the partner chain and is a selection option for the consensus committee.

-### 7. Optionally: deregister from the partner chain
+### 7. Optional: deregister from the partner chain

-To deregister from the block producers candidates, you need to run the deregister wizard.
+To deregister from the list of block producer candidates, you need to run the deregister wizard.

 1. Start the wizard: `./partner-chains-cli deregister`.
 2. The wizard checks the `partner-chains-cli-chain-config.json` file.